 Marijuana is a plant that can have problems even when you try your hardest to make it happy.

-Plants that grow like weeds include the Mammoth Russian sunflowers I planted outdoors a few days ago.
+Plants that grow like weeds include the Mammoth Russian sunflowers I plant outdoors.
+If they have enough rain and sun, the grow like a foot per day and never fail.

 I’ve given them the best of everything.
 A controlled environment.
 Roots in a customized mix of organic soil, peat, coco coir.
 They’re fed the best nutrients.